SM10/proxy-rabbit/README.md

 The home page will be "Find a proxy by country".
 This will be a single page application.
 There is a navigation bar that allows the user to switch between any of the 3 pages on demand.

 ### Mockups

-Provide visuals of your app's screens.
-You can use tools like Figma or pictures of hand-drawn sketches.

 Find a proxy by country:
 ![Find a proxy by country image](./src/assets/images/proxy-rabbit-home-page.jpg)